moehriegitt/hob3l/README.md

 implementation do not focus on this part.
 Also, several additional corner cases are handled.

-The triangulation algorithm of Hertel & Mehlhorn (1983) was extended to support coincident vertices, because this is what the polygon clipping outputs.
-Also, sequences of collinear edges are fully supported, because, again, this may happen.
+For further speed-up, the polygon clipping algorithm was extended to support processing more than two polygons at the same time, because with a runtime of O(n log n), it benefits from larger n.
+Currently, it works with max.
+3 polygons (there are still bugs otherwise...), and this already speeds up some examples by a factor of 2.

 ## Status, Stability, Limitations, Future Work, TODO